kingh0730/build_from_the_stack/idiosyncrasies_chatgpt.md

 ```

 - Classification: general
-- Reason: The function list_opts returns a dictionary where the key is hyperv_opt_group and the value is hyperv_opts.
-Although the specific values of hyperv_opt_group and hyperv_opts are not shown in the code snippet, the function itself is a general-purpose utility for returning a dictionary of options.
+- Reason: The function `list_opts` returns a dictionary where the key is `hyperv_opt_group` and the value is `hyperv_opts`.
+Although the specific values of `hyperv_opt_group` and `hyperv_opts` are not shown in the code snippet, the function itself is a general-purpose utility for returning a dictionary of options.
 It does not rely on any specific domain knowledge or context, and the functionality can be applied to various scenarios where options need to be listed and returned as a dictionary.

 ---